LostBitset/Garbage3D/README.md

 ### Gameplay

-These (reversible avalanches?) are triggered when moving on certain "weak sites".
+These reversible avalanches (RAs) are triggered when moving on certain "weak sites".
 The probability that a site will be a weak site can be identified loosely based on the color of the surface rock.
 If you react quickly enough, you can use your emergency jetpack to superjump and recover.
 However, this uses up your power reserves (based on how far up you have to go).